urbas/bud/README.md

 ## Goals

-- Bud must compile sources under "src/test/cs" and produce a DLL out of that source.
+- Bud must build itself.

 - Bud must be able to run tests.

-- Bud must build itself.

 - Bud must have an interactive and non-interactive command-line mode.